The Mathematics Department has achieved great success in recent years at both GCSE and A level.

 - Mr S Memon (Second in Department)

-- Mrs H E Sawyer (Gifted and Talented- Symposium- Coordinator)
+- Mrs H E Sawyer (Head of Year)

 Mathematics is compulsory in all years up to GCSE Level.
-We use the STP Mathematics textbooks throughout the first five years which give pupils an excellent grounding in this subject.
+We use the STP Mathematics textbooks throughout the first three years which give pupils an excellent grounding in this subject.
 All of our pupils follow the higher level Edexcel GCSE course.
-The top set in the 4th year enter the GCSE in the summer and then begin their study of A Level in the 5th Year.
+The top set in the Fouth Year enter the GCSE in the summer and then begin their study of A level in the Fifth Year taking the OCR Additional mathematics exam in the summer.

-Calculators are not used in the Shells since we feel it is important that pupils learn to understand numbers at the start of their course.
-From the 2nd Year, we use the Casio FX ES calculator which is available for purchase in school.
+Calculators are used only sparingly in the Shells as we feel it is important that pupils learn to understand numbers at the start of their course though they do need to have one.
+From the Second Year, we use the Casio FX ES calculator which is available for purchase in school.

-Whilst A Level Mathematics courses should never be undertaken lightly we find pupils achieve excellent grades and achieve real satisfaction from the challenge of this level of work.
-Approximately 50 pupils study Mathematics per year.
+Whilst A level Mathematics courses should never be undertaken lightly we find pupils achieve excellent grades and achieve real satisfaction from the challenge of this level of work.

 Every pupil in school has the opportunity to take part in the UK Maths Challenge.
 This is a national Mathematics competition aimed at the top third of the ability range.
 We have had many successes at all levels with several pupils each year being asked to take part in further competitions by the invitation of the organisers.
 These competitions give the very best students the chance to shine and if you can achieve at this level, you really can describe yourself as a mathematician!